besedinalex/guides-fusion360-client/README.md

 Every guide may have different quality and usefulness depending on who exactly made the one.

-This site is the new version of an [old project](https://github.com/BesedinAlex/guides-fusion360-old) which was abandoned due to some reasons.
+This site is the new version of an [old project](https://github.com/BesedinAlex/guides-fusion360-old) which is now deprecated.
 It also uses data from server, that is developed in [separate repository](https://github.com/BesedinAlex/guides-fusion360-server).

 ### Setup